 In answering this we must first emphasize that every Christian IS to be a missionary, and this is an important and biblical challenge.

 Too many members of even staunch Bible-believing churches are half-hearted at best about evangelism and have little or no concern for the unsaved.
-Too often we don’t even pass out gospel tracts; we don’t spending time each week sharing the gospel with sinners; we don’t befriend unbelievers with the goal of winning them to Christ; and we don’t have any unbelievers on our daily prayer list.
+Too often we don’t even pass out gospel tracts; we don’t spend time each week sharing the gospel with sinners; we don’t befriend unbelievers with the goal of winning them to Christ; and we don’t have any unbelievers on our daily prayer list.

-The conservative emerging church challenges believers to take their responsibility as ambassadors for Christ seriously, and that is a something that needs to be shouted from the rooftops.
+The conservative emerging church challenges believers to take their responsibility as ambassadors for Christ seriously, and that is something that needs to be shouted from the rooftops.
 Consider the following challenge:

 “At a recent staff retreat we each wrote out ‘missionary letters’ like overseas missionaries do when they raise support.
 We wanted to ask how we are doing as ‘missionaries’ and what stories we would tell.
 How do we schedule our week as missionaries?”
 (Listening to the Beliefs of Emerging Churches, p.
 103).